FlashArray Array Manager Overview

 When done, click Next.

 The next step will list discovered array pairs.
 The pairs that are listed will be the FlashArrays that have replication connections from the arrays entered.
-In the case above, I entered the FlashArray flasharray-m50-1 on one site and the FlashArray flasharray-m20-1 on the other.
+In the case above, the FlashArray flasharray-m50-1 was entered on one site and the FlashArray flasharray-m20-1 on the other.

 These two array managers allow the SRA to see what arrays are available on either side.
 Since a local array manager was found for both arrays, the pairing of the two is valid.

 Enabling an array pair means that SRM device discovery will occur between those arrays which lists what volumes are replicated and suitable for SRM control.
-If you do not want volumes on an array pair to be listed for SRM, do not enable that pair.
+If volumes getting listed on an array pair for SRM is not desired, do not enable that pair.

 Valid array pairs will be selected.
-If you would like that array pair to be enabled, then leave it selected.
-If there are pairs that are valid, but for whatever reason you do not want them to be enabled, it is safe to deselect them (you can enable them at a later date if you prefer).
-If there is an array pair that is not listed as ready to be enabled but you want it to be, verify that both arrays in the pair are listed as local arrays in the array manager on their respective SRM server.
+If the array pair should be enabled leave it selected.
+If there are pairs that are valid, but for whatever reason they should not be enabled, it is safe to deselect them (they can be enabled at a later time).
+If there is an array pair that is not listed as ready to be enabled but it should be enabled, verify that both arrays in the pair are listed as local arrays in the array manager on their respective SRM server.

 Verify the information and click Finish when ready.